deltabox-studio/wordpress-railway/README.railway.md

 Assuming you have already deployed the template on Railway:

-1. Clone this repository or create a new one using this as a template.
+1. Clone the [upstream repository](https://github.com/deltabox-studio/wordpress-railway) or create a new one using it as a template.
 2. Publish the repository to GitHub.
 3. At Railway change the `Source Repo` to your cloned repository to automatically redeploy the service from your own GitHub commits (optional).
 4. Either run: